Vonng/pigsty/terraform/README.md

 ## AWS Credential

-You have to setup aws config & credential to use AWS provider.
+You have to set up aws config & credential to use AWS provider.

 ```bash
 # ~/.aws